AndreasTusche/antu-photo/README.md

     .app .dmg .icbu .imovielibrary .keynote .oo3 .mpkg .numbers .pages .photoslibrary .pkg .theater .webarchive

+In above list, the `.imovielibrary` and `.photoslibrary` actually are directories created by the macOS iMovie or Photo Applications respectively.
+The problem with those is, that they contain the original videos or photos but also a lot of smaller, cropped or edited variants or thumbnails.
+If you want to extract the originals from there, then just place the `.imovielibrary/*/Original Media/` or `.photoslibrary/Masters/` directories in the INBOX (`~/Pictures/INBOX/`).

 Movies are recognised by their file extension: